digitalocean/gradient-adk-templates/MCP/README.md

 - `search` — the [Tavily MCP server](https://docs.tavily.com/documentation/mcp), which is a cloud-hosted remote MCP server that enables LLMs to search the web
 - `calculator` — a locally running MCP tool invoked with a `python -m mcp_server_calculator` command

 The runtime builds a LangGraph `StateGraph` where the model is bound to the tools discovered from the MCP client and will call them when appropriate.
+The agent is powered by DigitalOcean Gradient AI's serverless inference capabilties.

 ## Quickstart